popolo-project/popolo-spec/data.md

 * No vocabulary has a property for dissolution dates, except for `vcard:deathDate`.
 * The Organization ontology is the only vocabulary to meet all other [requirements](#Organization).

 For the Address class, vCard is the only vocabulary to meet all [requirements](#Address).
 In terms of relations, only the Organization ontology offers multiple ways to describe the relation between people and organizations.
+An [inventory of the terms in the survey](data/terms.html) is available.

 <p class="note">Note: <a href="http://schema.org/">Schema.org</a> can nonetheless be used for HTML serialization, but HTML serialization is out of scope.</p>